Jeremiah Poutasi: Los Angeles Rams

 On November 15, 2017, Poutasi was signed to the Los Angeles Rams' practice squad, but was released six days later.

 Denver Broncos

 On December 5, 2017, Poutasi was signed to the Denver Broncos' practice squad.
 He signed a reserve/future contract with the Broncos on January 1, 2018.

 On September 1, 2018, Poutasi was waived by the Broncos.

 Salt Lake Stallions

-In January 2019, Poutasi joined the Salt Lake Stallions of the Alliance of American Football.
+In January 2019, Poutasi joined the Salt Lake Stallions of the Alliance of American Football (AAF).

 Arizona Cardinals

 After the AAF suspended football operations, Poutasi signed with the Arizona Cardinals on April 8, 2019, but was waived a week later.

+The Spring League

 Poutasi was selected by the Jousters of The Spring League during its player selection draft on October 11, 2020.

 Las Vegas Raiders

 On August 4, 2021, Poutasi signed with the Las Vegas Raiders.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 After the Raiders were eliminated in the 2021 Wild Card round of the playoffs, he signed a reserve/future contract on January 17, 2022.
 He was waived on February 28, 2022.